-Finally, for those completely new to virtual meetings and conference calls, we found a free online session (approx. 30 minutes) from Learning Coach Hedda Bird that will help you learn how to engage others, reach decisions and feel more comfortable in this virtual setting.
+Finally, for those looking for additional support with virtual meetings and conference calls, we found a free online session (approx. 30 minutes) from Learning Coach Hedda Bird that will help you learn how to engage others, reach decisions and feel more comfortable in this virtual setting.